 The Boothbay Region Historical Society is located at the 1874 home of Elizabeth F. Reed and its grounds, Fullerton Park.
 Browse six rooms of artifacts, photographs, maps, and memorabilia.
 Our collections of town records, local newspapers, family histories, account books, and more are available for those wishing to delve into our colonial and coastal heritage.
 Whether you visit in search of family roots, or simply enjoy learning about local history, we invite you to enjoy a local treasure!

-On November 11, 1918, an armistice was signed by France and Germany ending World War I. Boothbay Region Historical Society will display Raymond Pennoyer’s World War I army uniform, as well as documents about Harriet Delamere’s years nursing the wounded in France, beginning on Saturday, November 10th to mark the 100th anniversary of the end of World War I.
+On November 11, 1918, an armistice was signed by France and Germany ending World War I. Raymond Pennoyer’s World War I army uniform, as well as documents about Harriet Delamere’s years nursing the wounded in France, are on display to mark the 100th anniversary of the end of World War I.

 What else is going on?
 Visit our Events Page, click here.